Learn What a Target Date Fund Is and How to Use It

 The Advantage of a Target Date Fund

 The advantage of using a target date fund is that you do not have to pick ten different funds in the right proportion; the fund is doing this for you.
 And the investments are chosen to provide the probability of a good outcome for someone retiring near the calendar year that is in the name of the fund.

-Most 401(k) plans now offer a target date fund option, but if you don't have a 401(k) you can still use a target date fund.
-Here is a list of target date fund groups to choose from.
+Most 401(k) plans now offer a target date fund option, but if you don't have a 401(k) you can still use a target date fund, including picking one from this list of target date fund groups.

 According to James Gambaccini, certified financial planner and managing partner of Acorn Financial Services, "Target-date funds are very easy to deal with for automatic enrollment for the employer, helping them serve their fiduciary role."
 In addition, "They can offer a very diverse portfolio in as few trades as possible for the employee," he said.